red15/insights-client-role/README.md

 1. On a system where [Ansible is installed](http://docs.ansible.com/ansible/intro_installation.html), run the following command:

     ```bash
-    $ ansible-galaxy install redhataccess.redhat-access-insights-client
+    $ ansible-galaxy install redhatinsights.redhat-insights-client
     ```

 1. Copy the Example Playbook to a file named 'install-insights.yml'.

-1. Run the command, replacing 'myhost.example.com' with the name of the system where you want to install the insights client.
+1. Run the following command, replacing 'myhost.example.com' with the name of the system where you want to install, configure, and register the insights client.

     ```bash
     $ ansible-playbook --limit=myhost.example.com install-insights.yml